Home > Interview > “CONSTANT DRIVE FOR INNOVATION CHALLENGES US AND BRINGS OUT THE BEST IN OUR BUILDINGS”

 Gopal: For Shantiniketan we did.

-WFM:In hospitality segment, specialty design finishes are trending – Stone cladding and alternative material cladding, GFRC etc. How open are you to enhance your façade portfolio with use of these materials?
+WFM:In the hospitality segment, speciality design finishes are trending – Stone cladding and alternative material cladding, GFRC etc. How open are you to enhancing your façade portfolio with the use of these materials?

 We at Prestige have written a manual for ourselves and we are also closely working with CREDAI on developing something like a Developers’ code.
 Each time I learn something from a new practical experience, I add it to this manual.

 WFM:But there are certain diktats vis-à-vis the National Building Code of India and like you mentioned, the CREDAI Guidelines.
 Are they not enough?
 Or the problem is implementation?